What Are the Different Types of Outdoor Drains?

 What Is a Catch Basin?

 Storm drains and catch basins, sometimes known as catch basins, are two terms that are often used interchangeably.
-They gather water runoff and channel it to a reservoir or sump pump with the intention of transporting the water away from your house.
-They are normally put at the lowest point on your land; however, if you have a large property, you may need more than one installed in order to effectively direct all of the water away from your home.
+These systems collect water runoff and channel it towards a reservoir or sump pump, aiming to divert the water away from your residence.
+Typically positioned at the lowest point of your property, for larger plots, multiple installations may be necessary to efficiently redirect all water away from your home.

 What is a Trench Drain?